Azurehappen/Virtual-Network-DGNSS-Project/README.md

 # Virtual-Network-DGNSS-Project
-This project is the software implementation for a publicly available, open-source, client/server VN-DGNSS implementation with global coverage.
-The server receives real-time information in SSR format and provides each client with virtual base station RTCM OSR formatted messages applicable to their local vicinity for BeiDou B1, GALILEO E1, and GPS L1.
-This approach eliminates the need for the client to have physical access to a local reference station.
+This project provides a software implementation for a publicly available, open-source client/server VN-DGNSS system with global coverage.
+The server receives real-time information in SSR format and supplies clients with virtual base station RTCM OSR formatted messages.
+The system currently generates OSR messages for GPS L1, BeiDou B1, and Galileo E1.
+This solution eliminates the need for clients to have access to a local physical reference station.

 keywords: PPP, Differential GNSS, Lane-level positioning, Virtual Base Station